nathanchere/wordpress-to-markdown/README.md

 Each post is saved as a separate Markdown file with appropriate frontmatter.
 Images are also downloaded and saved.
 Embedded content from YouTube, Twitter, CodePen, etc. is carefully preserved.

+## Motivation for this fork

+For the most part this worked great for me when migrating my own blog but there were some issues particularly with draft posts and some frontmatter conventions.

+Things which are different from upstream:

+* in instances where `pubDate` hasn't been set on a post, it will attempt to use `post_date` instead.
+If that also fails, it will fall back to a default date of 1990/01/01 so processing can continue but it's obvious in the output that the date is a placeholder.

+* a config option to include draft posts (excluded by default)

+* a config option to include trashed posts (excluded by default)

+* gitignore lines added to prevent accidentally commiting Wordpress exports to this repo

 ## Quick Start

 You'll need: